cose-wg/cose-spec/Issues.md

 #  Encrypted Message Issues

-1. Make Key Management more uniform:  This includes two different issues.
+1. Make Key Management more uniform:  This includes three different issues.
 1) use a single structure for all of the different key management structures including direct by making a separation of layers.
 2) Use the same structure as the base message.
+3) deprecate use of 'enc' for 'alg' for different layers

 2. Roll authentication tag into encrypted value